react-navigation/react-navigation.github.io/docs/headers.md

 ## Using params in the title

-In order to use params in the title, we need to make `navigationOptions` a function that returns a configuration object.
-It might be tempting to try to use `this.props` inside of `navigationOptions`, but because it is a static property of the component, `this` does not refer to an instance of the component and therefore no props are available.
-Instead, if we make `navigationOptions` a function then React Navigation will call it with an object containing `{ navigation, route }` -- in this case, all we care about is `navigation`, which is the same object that is passed to your screen props as `navigation` prop.
+In order to use params in the title, we need to make `options` prop for the screen a function that returns a configuration object.
+It might be tempting to try to use `this.props` inside of `options`, but because it is defined before the component is rendered, `this` does not refer to an instance of the component and therefore no props are available.
+Instead, if we make `options` a function then React Navigation will call it with an object containing `{ navigation, route }` -- in this case, all we care about is `navigation`, which is the same object that is passed to your screen props as `navigation` prop.
 You may recall that we can get the params through `route.params`, and so we do this below to extract a param and use it as a title.

 ```js
 function StackScreen() {